Henry Hill (American football)

-Henry Hill (born c.
-1949) is a former American football player.
-He played at the defensive guard position as a walk-on for the University of Michigan from 1968 to 1970.
+Henry Hill (born October 31, 1948) is an American former football player, who played at the defensive guard position as a walk-on for the University of Michigan from 1968 to 1970.
 He was chosen as the co-captain and Most Valuable Player on the 1970 Michigan Wolverines football team and a first-team All-American that same year.

 Early years

 A native of Detroit, Michigan, Hill is the youngest child in a family of five boys and two girls.
 He attended Detroit's Martin Luther King High School where he played football at the tight end position.

 University of Michigan

 Walk-on status

 Because of his size, Hill was not heavily recruited by major college teams.

 Interviewed in 1970, Hill recalled, "I was a tight end in high school and I didn't get many scholarship offers because my size was marginal.
 You don't see too many 5-10 tight ends around."
 Hill enrolled at the University of Michigan on a Michigan Opportunity Grant, a scholarship offered to under-privileged students with strong academic backgrounds.
 Interviewed by a reporter from the UPI in 1969, Hill said, "It's an academic scholarship.
 One of those kind they give to ghetto kids.
 My family was too poor to send me to school."

 Hill tried out for the Michigan football team at the invitation of George Mans, Michigan's offensive ends coach.
 He recalled that, during his try-out, they threw a ball to him, and the ball bounced off his head, resulting in his being converted into a lineman.
 He played briefly for Michigan's freshman football team in 1967 but quit midway through the season to concentrate on his studies.